Super-secret X-37B space plane nears one year in orbit

 years now, the program to develop the X-37B spacecraft has been shrouded in secrecy.
 Originally intended as part of a NASA project to develop a reusable unmanned spacecraft, this Boeing-designed spaceplane was taken over by the Department of Defense in 2004.
 And while it has been successfully tested on multiple occasions, there remain some unanswered questions as to its intended purpose and what has been taking place during these flights.

-This, predictably, has lead to all kinds of rumors and speculation, with some suggesting that it could be a while others think that it is intended to deliver -based weapons.
+This, predictably, has lead to all kinds of rumors and speculation, with some suggesting that it could be a spy plane while others think that it is intended to deliver space-based weapons.
 It's latest mission – which was dubbed OTV-4 (Orbital Test Vehicle-4) – has been especially clandestine.
 And after nearly a year in orbit, it remains unclear what the X37B has been doing up there all this time.

 The mission began atop a Atlas V rocket which launched from Cape Canaveral Air Force Station on May 20th, 2015.
 As the second flight of the second X-37B vehicle, the stated purpose of mission was to test a Hall-effect thruster (HET) – a special type of ion thruster that NASA hopes to use on future satellites.
 The mission had the additional purposes of testing various materials in space for NASA, as well as experimental propulsion system developed by the US Air Force.